POS 100 American Government (3 Credits)

 POS 338H Honors American Constitutional Law II (3 Credits)

-POS 345 Statistics and Data Processing (3 Credits)
+POS 345 Statistics and Data Processing for Polit (3 Credits)

-Examination of inferential and descriptive statistics to facilitate researchers obtaining, calculating, and interpreting statistical results applied to political questions and policy analysis, including the capabilities of the computer in analytics as applied to research problems.
+Examination of inferential and descriptive, statistics in terms of obtaining, calculating, and, interpreting statistical results applied to, political questions and policy analysis, including, the capabilities of the computer in analytics as, applied to research problems.

 POS 350 Organization Theory and Behavior (3 Credits)